NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 dataset.head()
 ```

-dataset = pd.read_csv("weather-data.csv")
-dataset.head() # Show the first five results.

-You are expected to show at least the following without hard-coding the values:
+You are also expected to show at least the following without hard-coding the values:

 Numerically:
 * Average.